nguyenanhung/dmad/README.md

 - `PIHOLE_URL=https://pi.hole`
 - `PIHOLE_WEBPASSWORD=secure_password_here`

-If installing in a local environment, you do not need to do anything more, run the command: `docker compose up -d`
+If installing in a local environment, you do not need to do anything more, run the command:
+`docker compose -f docker-compose-without-caddy.yml up -d`

 If installing on a server environment, you may want to configure HTTPS